LGBTQ rights in Papua New Guinea: Political support

-Explicit political support for LGBT rights in Papua New Guinea is limited, though many politicians are opposed to the "promotion of homosexuality" but have acknowledged the existence of homosexuality.
+Explicit political support for LGBTQ rights in Papua New Guinea is limited, though many politicians are opposed to the "promotion of homosexuality" but have acknowledged the existence of homosexuality.

-In 2023, Prime Minister James Marape confirmed that he did not intend to repeal laws criminalising male homosexuality, whilst claiming that laws were already sufficient in protecting LGBT rights.
+In 2023, Prime Minister James Marape confirmed that he did not intend to repeal laws criminalising male homosexuality, whilst claiming that laws were already sufficient in protecting LGBTQ rights.
 He stated:

 "There is no bill with our government to promote gays and lesbians in this country.
 Neither will there be any promotion of gays and lesbians under my watch.
 People's sexual preferences are within their individual rights of choice but our government will not be promoting this matter or be seen legitimising gay or lesbian rights in PNG.
 The current laws of our country are sufficient in giving respect to and promoting human rights.
 These laws protect people against violence, abuse and these are sufficient.
 As far as our Melanesian and Christian worldviews are concerned, these unnatural practices are not allowed.
 And I ask those who are invited residents of Papua New Guinea to respect our national mindset and character.
 There is no bill in Parliament today and we don't intend to go down this path.
 I ask people not to speculate or make up stories to mislead people."